-Statement from the Peterson Foundation on the 2016 State of the Union Address
+Statement by Michael Peterson on the 2016 State of the Union Address

 NEW YORK — Michael A. Peterson, President and CEO of the Peter G. Peterson Foundation, commented today prior to the President’s State of the Union Address: